FEISystems/ms-macwis-prototype/README.md

 - CI & Unit Testing Automation with TeamCity
 - Refine prototype based on review from Sprint 2
 - Proposal finalizatin based on prototype and process

+### Release 1.0 for Proposal submission - (10/10/2016)
+- Put a release tag as v1.0 for proposal submission

 ## License
 [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0)